-As Henry George shrewdly noted, many people find the homemarket argument akin to the idea that "We should keep our own pasture for our own cows."
+As Henry George shrewdly noted, many people find the home-market argument akin to the idea that "We should keep our own pasture for our own cows."
 In truth, though, it is like saying that "We should keep our own appetites for our own cookery" or "We should keep our own transportation for our own legs."

 Hence the proposition that we should keep our home market for home producers is simply the proposition that we should keep our own wants for our own powers of satisfying them.
-In short, to reduce
+In short, to reduce it to the individual, it is that we ought not to eat a meal cooked by another, since that would deprive us of the pleasure of cooking a meal for ourselves, or make any use of horses or railways because that would deprive our legs of employment.
+17

-19Frederic Bastiat has effectively mocked this "purchasing-power argument" in his "Petition of the Candlemakers," condensed below in the section on "Cheap Imports." it to the individual, it is that we ought not to eat a meal cooked by another, since that would deprive us of the pleasure of cooking a meal for ourselves, or make any use of horses or railways because that would deprive our legs of employment.17 would deprive our legs of employment.17 The naïve employment and home-market arguments for Protec-tion are prime examples of the "fallacy of composition," which we have already explained.
+The naïve employment and home-market arguments for Protection are prime examples of the "fallacy of composition," which we have already explained.
 While abandonment of Protectionism may trouble people in particular industries for a while, it does not follow that people in all industries will suffer.
-Protectionist victims of the fallacy of composition should try to explain just how unchecked im-ports can cause general unemployment and general damage to American markets.
+Protectionist victims of the fallacy of composition should try to explain just how unchecked imports can cause general unemployment and general damage to American markets.
 Are foreigners going to overwhelm us with their goods of all kinds, all for free, never asking anything in return?
 Or will they ask only dollars that they never mean to spend-dollars that our government and banks could easily create out of thin air?
 Far from being a disaster, that situation would be paradise.
 After all, we don't want employment and markets for their own sakes, but only as means of earning useful goods and services.
 It would be fine to get everything without effort: we could use the time saved from drudgery for science, art, literature, and other "higher things."
 In sober fact, of course, foreigners will never be kind or foolish enough to spare us the need for working.
 Foreigners won't send goods to our markets unless we send goods to theirs.
-Imports (understood to include "invisible imports"-purchases